This is what we do in the implementation phase:

 |11||Manage environments and artifacts.|

 |Hand over the production environment to the customer.|

 Set up remote access to the customer's Amazon EC2 instance

-The other method of access is when WSO2 does all the Managed Cloud deployments in an Amazon Virtual Private Cloud (Amazon VPC).
+The other method of access is when WSO2 does all the Managed Service deployments in an Amazon Virtual Private Cloud (Amazon VPC).
 A VPC enables you to launch Amazon Web Services (AWS) into a virtual network that you define.
 A VPC improves the security of your data by providing network-level control and isolation for the AWS.
 This virtual network closely resembles a traditional network but with improved security, reliability, and scalability.

 The customers peer their VPC(s) within the WSO2-managed VPC, which is an extension of the WSO2 corporate network as shown in the diagram below: